-Today’s Digital Imaging Technician (DIT) should not be a familiar face to most production crews making corporate videos, conducting live feeds, or performing static interviews.
-Spending a lot of production money on a DIT in those cases gets you no better product and saps your budget.
+Today’s Digital Image Technician (DIT) should not be a familiar face to most production crews making corporate videos, conducting live feeds, or working on any kind of production with a budget under 20k.

 What is a DIT, Anyway?

 The DIT performs several critical steps on set during shooting and before post-production work:

 - Supervising data ingest on set and correctly distributing files

-- Creating lookup tables (LUTs) and color decision lists (CDLs) for color grading, correction and calibration
+- Creating lookup tables (LUTs) and color decision lists (CDLs) for color grading/ correction and calibration

 - Monitoring exposure levels